dosAnjosGustavo/Playwright/README.md

 # Playwright: QA Fundamentals Practice

 Welcome to my **Playwright** repository!
 This project was created to practice core QA activities and hands-on test automation using the [Playwright](https://playwright.dev/) framework.
-My goal is to build real-world end-to-end tests by exploring the [Ecommerce Playground](https://ecommerce-playground.lambdatest.io/) website, ensuring a deep understanding of how to plan, write, and execute effective automated tests.
+My goal is to build real-world end-to-end tests by exploring the [Ecommerce Playground](https://ecommerce-playground.lambdatest.io/) website and this [Playground Tests](https://www.lambdatest.com/selenium-playground/), ensuring a deep understanding of how to plan, write, and execute effective automated tests.

 ## Objectives